 Her areas of research and scholarship include evidence-based education, disaster preparedness and response, pediatric and perinatal health social work and online education.
-Of current interest is the use of telepresence robots and virtual reality to engage online students in simulation.
+A current interest is the use of telepresence robots and virtual reality to engage online students in simulation.
 She has published and presented nationally on these topics, including co-authoring Disasters and Vulnerable Populations: Evidence-based Practice for the Helping Professions (Springer, 2015), which reviews and synthesizes current evidence on disaster preparedness and response within a variety of vulnerable populations.
-In 2009, she worked on a project for the U.S. Department of Homeland Security evaluating public education resources for radiation disasters and is an evaluator on grants from the National Science Foundation.
+In 2009, she worked on a project for the U.S. Department of Homeland Security evaluating public education resources for radiation disasters, and is an evaluator on grants from the National Science Foundation.
 Baker is also a disaster mental health responder with the AL-1 National Disaster Medical Assistance Team.

 - Ph.D., social welfare, University of Georgia

 - Master of Social Work, Florida International University

 - Bachelor of Social Work, University of Georgia

 - National Association of Perinatal Social Work, president (2016-2018)

 - Vestavia Hills Board of Education, president (2020-2021)